stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 Byte1 + ~Byte2 + Carry
 ```

-What this means is that it is the Carry bit which performs the role of controlling whether or not the 'add one' stage of the negation process is performed.
-Normally we want to perform that stage of the negation process and so we have to ensure that the Carry bit is set before a subtraction operation.
+What this means is that it is the Carry flag which performs the role of controlling whether or not the 'add one' stage of the negation process is performed.
+Normally we want to perform that stage of the negation process and so we have to ensure that the Carry flag is set before a subtraction operation.
 For example, let us calculate `$02` - `$01`, which is +2 - +1 in decimal.
 This is transformed by the ALU into the following calculation:

 ```markup
   Byte1 + ~Byte2 + Carry